core-wg/oscore/draft-ietf-core-object-security.md

 ## Replay Protection {#replay-protection}

 In order to protect from replay of requests, the server's Recipient Context includes a Replay Window.
 A server SHALL verify that a Partial IV received in the COSE object has not been received before.
-If this verification fails the server SHALL stop processing the message and, in case of CON respond with a 4.01 Unauthorized error message.
+If this verification fails the server SHALL stop processing the message and, MAY optionally respond with a 4.01 Unauthorized error message.
 The server MAY set an Outer Max-Age option with value zero.
 The diagnostic payload MAY contain the "Replay protection failed" string.
 The size and type of the Replay Window depends on the use case and lower protocol layers.
 In case of reliable and ordered transport from endpoint to endpoint, the server MAY just store the last received Partial IV and require that newly received Partial IVs equals the last received Partial IV + 1.

 Responses to non-Observe requests are protected against replay as they are cryptographically bound to the request.

 In the case of Observe, a client receiving a notification SHALL verify that the Partial IV of a received notification is greater than the Notification Number bound to that Observe registration.
-If the verification fails, the client SHALL stop processing the response, and in the case of CON respond with an empty ACK.
+If the verification fails, the client SHALL stop processing the response.
 If the verification succeeds, the client SHALL overwrite the corresponding Notification Number with the received Partial IV.

 If messages are processed concurrently, the Partial IV needs to be validated a second time after decryption and before updating the replay protection data.
 The operation of validating the Partial IV and updating the replay protection data MUST be atomic.